#Article

 This systematic process can uncover glaring risks of fraud, security gaps, or threats to staff well-being before it's too late.
 It can also mean the difference between a new project, policy, or process being successful or failing.
 One catastrophic risk that goes unnoticed could immediately stop project or event.

-Benefits of a Risk Assessment (How to use a Risk Assessment Matrix)
+Key Benefits of Using a Risk Assessment Matrix

 Risk assessments cost time and money to conduct.
 So why should you bother?
 The benefits of a risk assessment far outweigh any inconvenience because they can help you avoid incidents, fines, lawsuits, and negative media attention.